librenms/librenms/doc/Extensions/Services.md

 ## Setup

 Service checks are now distributable if you run a distributed setup.
-To leverage this, use `services-wrapper.py` in cron instead of `check-services.php` to run across all polling nodes.
+To leverage this, use the `dispatcher` service.
+Alternatively, you could also replace `check-services.php` with `services-wrapper.py` in cron instead to run across all polling nodes.

 If you need to debug the output of services-wrapper.py then you can add `-d` to the end of the command - it is NOT recommended to do this